argallo/palworld_crafting/README.md

 the panel below updates live.
 SELECT filters the grid to a single job — the active filter and its worker count show on the top border, the hint on the bottom-right border.
 Pick ALL to clear.
-Every base Pokémon's action menu also has a SKILLS entry for its own card.
+Every base Pokemon's action menu also has a SKILLS entry for its own card.

 ---